Make a hoof care kit for hoof emergencies

-You might want to supplement your horse’s Vet Kit with a Hoof Kit - being prepared for supportive measures until your Vet and Farrier can arrive.
-Mainly because the hoof is so critical for your horse’s health, and has a way of seeming just fine, until it’s not.
-So here are some things I keep for emergency hoof care:
+- You might want to supplement your horse’s Vet Kit with a hoof care kit – being prepared for supportive measures until your vet and farrier can arrive.
+Mainly because the hoof is so critical for your horse’s health, and has a way of seeming just fine until it’s not.

 Not just permanent – SUPER permanent.

-Horse shoe pulling tools!
-Have your farrier show you how to pull a shoe, and invest in a few tools for a few buck so you can save your horse in a pinch.
+- Have your farrier show you how to pull a shoe, and invest in a few tools for a few bucks so you can save your horse in a pinch.
 This article can give you the steps to go through to pull the shoe yourself!

 Reminds me of roofing tar or asphalt.